cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: gradually write off the initial cost of (an asset).
 | Usage: They want to amortize the tooling costs quickly.
 | Definition: redece or extinguish (a debt) by money regularly put aside.
-| Usage: Loan fees can be amortized over the life of the mortage.
+| Usage: Loan fees can be amortized over the life of the mortage. [分期付款]
 |
 | stride
 | Definition: walk with long, decisive steps in a specific direction.